I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cip_frame.md

 ## Members

 `CompletedBytes`

 `Flags`

 Specifies options associated with this frame.

 For packets to be received, <b>Flags</b> can be one of the following:

+For packets to be received, CIP_VALIDATE_XXX can be combined with either or both of the following:

+For packets to be transmitted, <b>Flags</b> can be one of the following:

+For packets to be transmitted or received, <b>Flags</b> can also be set with the following:

 `NotifyContext`

 Points to an optional caller-defined context for the caller-supplied function at <b>pfnNotify</b>.
 If the function does not require a context, <b>NotifyContext</b> can be <b>NULL</b>.

 `Packet`

 Points to the beginning of a caller-allocated data buffer to be transmitted or received with this frame.
 The frame length specified in the associated <a href="https://msdn.microsoft.com/library/windows/hardware/ff536950">Av61883_AttachFrame</a> request indicates the size of the buffer.

 `pfnNotify`

 Points to a caller-supplied function to be called by the protocol driver when the requested frame is completed.
 The protocol driver calls this function at IRQL = DISPATCH_LEVEL.

 This function uses the following prototype:
 <div class="code"><span codelanguage=""><table>
 <tr>
 <th></th>